notoriousdds/duo-hotp-dosespot/readme.md

    <img src="img/duo.png?raw=True">
    <br>
 5. Copy the entire code (circled in red above).  <strong>NOTE: The code is larger than the box in which it is displayed!
 Be sure to copy the entire code.</strong>
-6. Using the code you just copied AND the example URL in WillForan's orginal instructions, create your own personal URL by replacing the back half of the eample URL with the code you just copied.
+6. Using the code you just copied AND the example URL in WillForan's orginal instructions, create your own personal URL by replacing the back half of the example URL with the code you just copied.
 (I.E. it should look like this:
    `https://api-e4c9863e.duosecurity.com/frame/qr?value=ABCDEFGHIJKLMNOPQRST-YXBpLWYzNzNmOGIxLmR1b3NlY3VyaXR5LmNvbQ`)
 7. You now have a URL that can you used in the duo.py progam with which to extract the HTOP secret!
 In other words, just run:
    `./duo.py new 'https://YOUR-PERSONAL-URL'` to register.